General Terms and Conditions for Youth Hostels

 We would like to refer to the EU platform on online out-of-court dispute resolution, which can be found under the following link: http://ec.europa.eu/consumers/odr/.
 Our DJH Service Center will be happy to assist you with initial questions on dispute resolution.
 Beyond this we do not participate in voluntary dispute resolution procedures before a consumer arbitration board.

-Welcome to our world: The German Youth Hostel Association wishes you and all our guests a pleasant stay at our Youth Hostel, filled with great experiences!
+Welcome to our world: The German Youth Hostel Association (DJH) wishes you and all guests a pleasant and inspiring stay in its youth hostels!

 Arrival

-If you have not made a reservation in advance, you can inquire about available beds by telephone, e-mail or directly at the Youth Hostel.
+If you have not made a reservation, you can find out whether there are any vacancies online, by phone, by email or directly at the youth hostel.

-In the spirit of community, we kindly ask you to be considerate of your fellow guests at all times.
+In the spirit of the hostel community, we ask you to always show consideration for other guests during your stay.

-We kindly ask you for a helping hand during your stay.
-This means, for example, keeping the facilities, rooms and equipment that you use in good order or clearing away your own dishes after a meal.
+We ask for your assistance during your stay.
+This includes, for example, keeping the facilities, rooms and objects you use in order and clearing away your own dishes after eating.

-Preparing food is prohibited in the bedrooms.
-For insurance, health and fire protection reasons, the use of electrical devices for the preparation of hot meals or beverages is not allowed in Youth Hostels.
+No food may be prepared in the bedrooms.
+For fire safety, insurance and health reasons, the use of electrical devices for preparing food and hot drinks is generally not permitted.

-Rechargeable batteries for electric devices or electric bicycles may only be charged using the designated outlets.
+Batteries for electric motors and e-bikes may only be charged at the designated places.

-Animals are generally not allowed in Youth Hostels.
-In some Youth Hostels, however, dogs may be allowed if agreed with the management.
-Service dogs are allowed to stay in any Youth Hostel by arrangement with the hostel management.
+Animals are generally not allowed in the youth hostel.
+In some youth hostels, dogs are allowed by prior arrangement.
+Assistance dogs can stay in all youth hostels by prior arrangement with the youth hostel management.

-Youth Hostels are generally open until at least 10 p.m.
-Please inquire locally for the opening hours and access modalities (front door key, access code) at your Youth Hostel.
+Youth hostels are generally open until at least 22.00 o'clock.
+You can find out the opening hours and other details (front door key, door code) on site.

 Departure

-Exceptions may be made by arrangement with the hostel management.
+Exceptions are possible by arrangement with the youth hostel management.

-These Youth Hostel Rules were adopted by the General Assembly on 12th November 2022 in Berlin.
+These house rules were adopted by the general meeting of DJH on 16 November 2024 in Berlin.